ctrf-io/github-test-reporter/README.md

 `--overwrite-comment` An existing tagged comment is found, that comment's entire content is replaced with the new report.
 Otherwise, a new comment is created.

+`--always-latest-comment` Create a new comment if the existing comment is not the latest in the thread.
+Use with `--update-comment` or `--overwrite-comment`.
+Default is false

 `--comment-tag` A unique identifier for comments posted.
 Used to find and update/overwrite existing comments.